Gatlinburg, Tennessee, USA town skyline in the Smoky Mountains.

 ·

-16 Best Smoky Mountain Small Towns in Tennessee & North Carolina
+10 Best Smoky Mountain Small Towns

-What you may not know about are the many smaller towns in the vicinity that are definitely worthy of your consideration.
 We’ll highlight the larger Smoky Mountain towns and showcase some of the smaller towns outside the tourist traps to help you find the right destination for your next family vacation or weekend getaway in the Smokies!

 Gatlinburg, Tennessee